hphelion/documentation/devplatform/devplatform.appdev.md

 The Hello World sample is as simple as it gets: Hello World!

 2. [Database as a Service (DBaaS)](/helion/devplatform/workbook/database/php/) <br>
-Create a database and link to it.
+Create a database and execute a query against it.

-3. [Messaging as a Service (MSGaaS)](/helion/devplatform/workbook/messaging/php/)<br> Create a message entry field, enter a message, throw it, catch it, and display it.
+3. [Messaging as a Service (MSGaaS)](/helion/devplatform/workbook/messaging/php/)<br> Enter, send, and display a brief message.

 More Helion [PHP](/als/v1/user/deploy/languages/php/) references.